Cyanuric Acid in Pools: What It Does and How to Adjust

 How long does it take for cyanuric acid to work?

 Granular cyanuric acid takes 24-48 hours to fully dissolve and register on a test.
-Do not retest immediately after adding, and do not add more CYA during the waiting period, it’s common to over-dose because early tests don’t show the CYA you just added.
+Don’t retest immediately after adding, and don’t add more CYA during the waiting period, it’s common to over-dose because early tests don’t show the CYA you just added.
 InTheSwim dosage data confirms the 24-48 hour registration window.

 Does cyanuric acid lower chlorine levels?